Skip the navigation

 The Red Lion Pub

-History of the Red Lion in Handcross
+History of the Red Lion

-The Red Lion was one of the better-known coaching inns on the old London to Brighton road.
+The Red Lion in Handcross was one of the better-known coaching inns on the old London to Brighton road.
 Its most famous customer was probably Horatio Nelson, whose younger sister, Catherine Matcham, lived in the village.
 Nelson himself lived for a while in Slaugham, opposite the church in which Catherine is buried.

 A highwayman, Jack Ridding, was hanged outside the Red Lion, according to the late Roger Ray, the local historian and former newsagent in Handcross, although the story is uncorroborated.